MicrosoftDocs/azure-dev-docs/articles/terraform/getting-started-cloud-shell.md

 ## Create and apply a Terraform execution plan

-Cloud Shell automatically has the latest version of Terraform installed.
-Also, Terraform automatically uses information from the current Azure subscription.
-As a result, there's no installation or configuration required.
 Once you create your configuration files, you need only run a couple of Terraform commands to create an execution play.
 Once you create the execution plan, you can verify it and deploy it.

 1. Initialize the Terraform deployment with [terraform init](https://www.terraform.io/docs/commands/init.html).
 This step downloads the Azure modules required to create an Azure resource group.